 Student records will be maintained on campus.
 Besides "hard" paper copies, the College retain electronic information containing student enrolment and account information.
-Student records must include the Enrolment Agreement, enrolment application, proof of meeting admission requirements, the students' transcripts and credential awarded if applicable, and financial records including payment records, student loan documents and any refund, student dispute, and/or dismissal information.
+Student records must include the Enrolment Agreement, enrolment application, proof of meeting admission requirements, the students' transcripts and credential awarded if applicable, and financial records including payment records and any refund, student dispute, and/or dismissal information.
 A record management system is in place and includes a secure off-site back up.

 The College maintains complete student records allowing students legislated and reasonable access to these records.
 Copies of student records are made available to current and former students at a reasonable cost.
 Full student records are kept for years 11 years.
-After 11 years, these records are reduced to include only the Enrolment Agreement, transcript, and a copy of the Diploma/Certificate if issued, and retained for a period of 55 years.
+After 11 years, these records are reduced to include only the Enrolment Agreement, transcript, and a copy of the Diploma/Certificate if issued, and retained as long as the College remains in operation under the current ownership.
 Only authorized individuals have access to the files in each department on a "need-to-know" basis.